Buying a car Top 10 4x4 buying tips

 - How to choose the best 4x4 - whether you want to go mud-plugging or high street posing

 - How to keep your running costs as low as possible

 - 4x4s can be the perfect answer to winter woes - or a financial black hole

-Find out the best 4x4 to buy - sign up to Which? for just £1
+Get access to all our car reviews - sign up to Which? for just £1

 Regular cars like Vauxhall's Insignia can come with 4x4